hadron-project/hadron/README.md

 **⚙️ Operational Simplicity** - Hadron leverages the Kubernetes platform for horizontal scaling, high availability, and ease of application integration.

 **📦 Easy Installation** - Deploy Hadron into your cluster with Helm, the Kubernetes package manager.

+**📡 Monitoring Ready** - Hadron ships with Prometheus metrics instrumentation and easy integration points for CloudNative monitoring.

 ## Getting Started
 Head over to the [Hadron Guide](https://hadron-project.github.io/hadron/) to learn more.
 A few quick links: